 Climate change is rapidly altering our world in profound ways.
 Human activity has already increased the earth’s temperature by about 1.5°F over the past century, and as the planet continues to warm, the dangers intensify.
-Millions of people could be displaced, vital infrastructure could be destroyed, and violent conflicts could multiply.
-Climate change’s effects are far-reaching and varied and touch virtually every aspect of life on the earth: heat waves, rising sea levels, desertification, melting ice, and even mass extinction.
+Millions of people could be displaced and vital infrastructure could be destroyed.
+Climate change’s effects are far-reaching and varied and touch virtually every aspect of life on the earth: extreme heat events, rising sea levels, deeper droughts, desertification, bigger wildfires, and more intense storms.

 Because climate change poses such an extraordinary threat to the planet, it needs to be counteracted.
 There are no clear-cut answers to this global challenge, but it is not insurmountable.
 Countries are already taking steps to adapt to climate change and mitigate its effects.
 Blueprints exist, but they need to be used more widely and more effectively, because the longer action is delayed, the worse climate change becomes—and the more difficult it will be to endure.

 In this module, we will examine three basic questions on climate change:

 - Gain some scientific context by learning about the greenhouse effect and its relationship to climate change.

 - Understand the vast and varied effects of climate change, including through an in-depth look at how climate change is affecting ice melt patterns in Greenland.

 - See how climate change affects millions of people worldwide who depend on the coffee industry for economic survival.